jostmey/msm/cervical-cancer/README.md

 # Instructions
-This example illustrates how our method can be used to predict the regression of preneoplastic cervical lesions resulting from HPV.
-The spontaneous regression of preneoplastic cervical lesions is good because it would suggest the individual's immune system can naturally clear these precancerous lesions.
-Samples are either "regress" or "progress/same".
-Each sample is from a different person.
+This example demonstrates the application of our method for predicting the regression of preneoplastic cervical lesions caused by HPV.
+Spontaneous regression of these lesions is favorable, as it suggests the individual's immune system can naturally eliminate these precancerous growths.
+The samples are categorized as either "regress" or "progress/same," with each sample originating from a distinct individual.

 ## Dataset
-T cell receptors sequenced from 24 cervical samples are in the folder `dataset`.
-Six samples are "progress/same" and eighteen samples are "regress".
-Use the following commands to extract the data.
+The dataset folder contains T cell receptor sequences from 24 cervical samples, with six samples labeled as "progress/same" and eighteen as "regress".
+To extract the data, use the commands provided below.
 ```
 cd dataset
 unzip '*.zip'